 In addition to what you learn in your law school classes and the commercial bar review courses, Villanova University School of Law also offers workshops and programs designed to help you assess and practice the skills necessary for passing the bar.
 These workshops cover each part of the bar exam - the essay, multiple choice and performance test portions.
 Thus, you have the opportunity to not only learn the appropriate substance but to also hone the necessary skills related to each portion of the bar exam.
 You can find strategies on preparing for the bar in the Bar Preparation LibGuide.

-Current students and alumni of Villanova University School of Law are encouraged to view the material on the Bar Preparation Libguide and contact LaRasz Moody, the Director of Academic Success and Bar Support Programs, and to participate in the bar preparation workshops and programs as they are announced.
-Please feel free to stop by Ms. Moody’s office so that you can meet in person.
+Current students and alumni of Villanova University School of Law are encouraged to view the material on the Bar Preparation Libguide and contact Peter Thompson, the Director of Experiential Learning, to participate in the bar preparation workshops and programs as they are announced.